Lesson Horses

 The Next Generation!

 Aging is a part of life, so as our current generation of lesson horses edge closer to retirement, check out the youngsters that will be our next generation!
-These youngsters will not only learn to be fantastic horses under saddle, but will learn the ropes of liberty training as well!
+While they aren’t really “young” anymore, they are working with our teens to eventually take the full lesson program over.

 Hancock Amara Moon, aka Amara, is a 2018 QH filly.
 While we were expecting Amara to be our next generation’s spicy horse that is for those that like fire breathing dragons, she’s actually completely shocked us and is actually a pretty chill filly.
 She does occasionally have her moments, but she’s actually become pretty level headed and calm!

 Dunit Makin Freckles, aka Tank, is a 2019 QH gelding.
 Tank is maturing quite well and looking like he’ll live up to his name.
-Tank has just started under saddle and so far seems like a mellow guy.
+Tank is pretty mellow and calm under saddle and the teens are probably bored out of their minds with him.
+He’ll start taking on new riders this year and hopefully work his way slowly to beginner mount.